DavidBM/acteur-rs/README.md

    </a>
  </div>

- ## Status update
+ ## Status update [HELP WANTED]

+ #### Update 3: Help wanted

+ I'm not having time to continue with the development of this for the foreseen future.
+If anyone would like to take it from here, please, let me know!

+ #### Update 2:
+ I'm playing with raft and sled in order to implement the cluster part.
+You can it in the file playing_with_raft.rs

  #### Update 1:
  So, I took some time to think about this framework and have intention to move it into business logic + distributed framework.
 The idea is to make a framework that allows you to write identified aggregates/models/actors without much burden.

- #### Update 2:
- I'm playing with raft and sled in order to implement the cluster part.
-You can it in the file playing_with_raft.rs

  ## Motivation